erohmensing/travelbot/data/nlu.md

 - good morning
 - good evening
 - hey there
+- Yo
+- Howdy
+- How is it going

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later
+- bye bye
+- see ya
+- c u l9r k8r
+- have a nice life

 ## intent:affirm
 - yes